jackyzha0/jackyzha0.github.io/content/thoughts/hci.md

 1. by returning a completed questionnaire (questionnaireonly consent)
 2. through the participant signing a consent form (general consent), or
 3. by replying affirmatively to an email that contains the consent form text (general consent).

+Human task involves the steps to do something, whereas human needs are general wants of the user, what they want to get accomplished.